LHRLAB/DHGE/README.md

 # DHGE-master
-DHGE: Dual-view Hyper-Relational Knowledge Graph Embedding for Link Prediction and Entity Typing.
+Official resources of "DHGE: Dual-view Hyper-Relational Knowledge Graph Embedding for Link Prediction and Entity Typing" (AAAI 2023).

 ## Requirements
 This project should work fine with the following environments: